Español Free Consultation:

 This means that the personal representative of the deceased’s estate has exactly two years from the date of the death to file a lawsuit against the negligent party.
 Failure to file within this timeframe can lead to the dismissal of the case, effectively barring the survivors from seeking the damages they might be entitled to.

-Given the stringent timeline dictated by the statute of limitations, it is of utmost importance that the families of the victims act swiftly.
-The process of filing a wrongful death claim involves several steps, including gathering evidence, consulting with experts, and building a strong case, all of which can be time-consuming.
+It is of utmost importance that the families of the victims act swiftly.
+The process of filing a wrongful death claim involves several time-consuming steps, including gathering evidence, consulting with experts, and building a strong case.
 Delay in initiating this process might result in missing the deadline, thus forfeiting the right to seek compensation.

 Our New York City Wrongful Death Attorneys Can Help